Djsurry/smartKettle/README.md

 in which are som wires.
 They will check if there is electric current passing between them, meaning the water is at a high enough level.
 This is so the thing doesnt go endlessly without water.
 Hard to replicate but maybe someone can use the code somehow

+The smart kettle folder is the app.
+I included all extra files because i use imports like alamofire so i thought this would be easier